 Earn an MPP at Temple University

-The Master of Public Policy program offers an affordable education just steps from Philadelphia’s City Hall at Temple’s Center City Campus in the evening.
-Whether you are a recent college graduate or you’ve already started a career, the MPP program combines a robust research environment and real-world experience to help students learn the technical and analytic skills needed for successful careers in non-profit organizations, or in the private or public sector.
+The Master of Public Policy (MPP) program offers an affordable education just steps from Philadelphia’s City Hall at Temple’s Center City Campus with evening classes.
+Whether you’re a recent college graduate or you’ve already started a career, the MPP program combines a robust research environment and real-world experience to help students learn the technical and analytical skills needed for successful careers in nonprofit organizations, or in the private or public sector.
 Learn to assess, develop and evaluate the effectiveness of programs and activities of governments at the federal, local and state levels.

 Careers aren’t shaped solely in classrooms.
 Students apply what they learn in class to internships or to the jobs that many already have in public service.
 The MPP program also sponsors a variety of extracurricular events including candidate forums, guest speakers, panels of experts on policy issues and public service careers workshops.

 - View a schedule of our Upcoming Information Sessions